fwcd/kotlin-language-server/BUILDING.md

 Contains the commands require to build this project.
 Note that you might need to use `gradlew` instead of `./gradlew` when running on `cmd.exe`.

 ## Setting up the development environment
+* Java should be installed and located under JAVA_HOME or PATH

 ### For language server development
 * `./gradlew install`